-Health and Safety Considerations (25 hours of Technical Instruction)
+Health and Safety Considerations (40 hours of Technical Instruction)

-The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Chemistry pertaining to the practices of a manicurist including the chemical composition and purpose of nail care preparations.
-Health and Safety/Hazardous Substances, including training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, ergonomics, and communicable diseases, including HIV/AIDS and Hepatitis B.
+The subject of Health and Safety shall include, but is not limited to, the following techniques and procedures: Training in chemicals and health in establishments, material safety data sheets, protection from hazardous chemicals and preventing chemical injuries, health and safety laws and agencies, communicable diseases including HIV/AIDS and Hepatitis B. Chemical composition and purpose of cosmetic and skin care preparation.
+Elementary chemical makeup, chemical skin peels, physical and chemical changes of matter.
+Electrical current, principles of operating electrical devices, and the various safety precautions used when operating electrical equipment.

-Disinfection and Sanitation (20 hours of Technical Instruction and 10 Practical Operations) The subject of Disinfection and Sanitation shall include, but is not limited to, the following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
+Disinfection and Sanitation (10 hours of Technical Instruction)

-The ten required minimum operations shall entail performing all necessary functions for disinfecting instruments and equipment.
-Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment, with special attention given to pedicure foot spa and basin disinfection procedures.
+The subject of Disinfection and Sanitation shall include, but is not limited to, the following techniques and procedures: Procedures to protect the health and safety of the consumer as well as the technician.
+Proper disinfection procedures for equipment used in establishments.
+Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment.

-Bacteriology, Anatomy and Physiology (10 hours of Technical Instruction)
+Anatomy and Physiology (15 hours of Technical Instruction)

-The subjects of Anatomy and Physiology shall include but is not limited to the following issues: Bacteriology, anatomy, physiology, and nail analysis and conditions.
+The subjects of Anatomy and Physiology shall include but is not limited to the following issues: Human Anatomy, Human Physiology, Bacteriology, skin analysis and conditions.